FUIT1985/MAIN/TDAH_FUIT/README.md

 TDAH_FUIT_1.0 (path: TDAH_FUIT/1.0/): ready, unofficial; before using it, you should read the license warnings.
 Due to the complexity of the topics covered by the source-book, I still recommend the review by a data science expert (obviously Italian).

-TDAH_FUIT_2.0 (path: TDAH_FUIT/2.0/): ready, unofficial; before using it, you should read the license warnings.
+TDAH_FUIT_2.0 (path: TDAH_FUIT/2.0/): step-by-step ready, unofficial; before using it, you should read the license warnings.
 Due to the complexity of the topics covered by the source-book, I still recommend the review by a data science expert (obviously Italian).

 ###### Repository of patch (translation)